Introduction

 Don’t create an income statement with negative net income

-When creating your cash flow statement, you must start with positive net income.
 A balanced cash flow statement is only as valuable as its starting point and will provide no value for your business if it contains negative net income.
-So, before you set out to create a cash flow statement, make sure you have net income already in place; otherwise, your results will be misleading and incorrect.
+So, before you set out to create a cash flow statement, ensure you already have net income; otherwise, your results will need to be more accurate and correct.

 Adjust for any large non-cash transactions

-Many companies do not actually have large cash inflows or outflows; they’re simply engaged in non-cash transactions, such as borrowing money through lines of credit.
-When preparing your model, make sure you account for these types of transactions.
-To do so, you might need to balance debits and credits by adjusting any additional income received with expenses paid using assets or equity.
-For example, if your firm borrowed $50,000 from its line of credit and paid $25,000 towards equipment (an asset), be sure to add that transaction into your CFSM as a negative cash flow event.
+Many businesses merely participate in non-cash transactions, including borrowing money through credit lines, rather than having significant cash inflows or outflows.
+When preparing your model, account for these types of transactions.
+Consider balancing debits and credits by adjusting any additional income received with expenses paid using assets or equity.
+For example, if your firm borrowed $50,000 from its line of credit and spent $25,000 towards equipment (an asset), add that transaction to your CFSM as an adverse cash flow event.

 In most CFSMs, you’ll need to adjust for non-cash transactions.
 Adjusting your CFSM in such a way will ensure that it more accurately represents how much cash your business needs from an operational perspective.
-The debit and credit balance should sum up to zero before using your CFSM as a working model.
+The debit and credit balance should equal zero before using your CFSM as a working model.

 Closing Thoughts